Sina-Eshrati/Motivational-Quotes-On-Mondays-Via-Email/README.md

 # Motivational-Quotes-On-Mondays-Via-Email
-Sendeing these quotes by using smtplib
+Sending these quotes by using smtplib